Microsoft honestly needs to stop with this stupid product placement. Ebbing, Missouri? Really? C’mon guys, you’re better than that.

-Three Billboards is not trying to Shut Up and Dance its audience into questioning their moral alignments, nor is Dixon Martin Mcdonagh’s attempt at lowkey calling racist people mentally handicapped.
-How I see it, Jason Dixon is this movie’s attempt at representing the cyclical perpetuation of racism across generations.
-Most of Jason’s viewpoints come from his mother, who makes some offhanded bigoted comment in pretty much every scene she’s in.
+Three Billboards isn’t trying to Shut Up and Dance its audience into questioning their moral alignments, nor is Dixon Martin Mcdonagh’s attempt at lowkey calling racist people mentally handicapped.
+How I see it, Jason Dixon is this movie’s attempt at representing the cyclic perpetuation of racism across generations.
+Most of Jason’s viewpoints come from his mother, who makes some offhanded bigoted comment in pretty much every one of her scenes.
 Jason forms viewpoints much like a child would, basically echoing the sentiments of the adult figures in his life.
 Rather than contradict his mother, he passively agrees with her, directly adopting most of her stances.
-In this way, Jason is indoctrinated into sharing his mother’s beliefs, and goes onto repeat them in his everyday life.
-I think that Jason is probably the most interesting character in this movie, potentially one of the best-written and acted of the entire year.
-Sam Rockwell kills it in the role, of course, but even Dixon’s place in the narrative gives this movie a much stronger thesis than the one it seemed to be trying to go for.
+Jason is indoctrinated into sharing his mother’s beliefs, and goes on to repeat them in his everyday life.
+I think he’s is probably the most interesting character in this movie; potentially one of the best-written and acted of the entire year.
+Sam Rockwell kills it in the role, of course, but even Dixon’s place in the narrative gives this movie a much stronger thesis than the one it seemed to be trying for.
 (More on that later).

 Every other character in the film is mostly fine, other than the ones I commented on earlier.
-I especially liked Mildred’s ex-husband’s girlfriend, Penelope, as well as Peter Dinklage’s character.
+I especially liked Mildred’s ex-husband’s girlfriend, Penelope, and Peter Dinklage’s character.

 Characters in Three Billboards speak in an odd, stilted manner, often being unnaturally blunt.
-For instance, when Willoughby initially meets with Mildred, he basically tells her “I have cancer” out of the blue, to which she responds with “I know.”
-Dialogue is often unnatural and somewhat forced, with characters basically speaking to each other as if they are directly channeling the writer’s instructions.
+For instance, when Willoughby initially meets with Mildred, he basically tells her “I have cancer” out of the blue, to which she responds with the classic, “I know.”
+Dialogue is often artificial and somewhat forced, with characters basically speaking to each other as if they are directly channeling the writer’s instructions.

 All that being said, this movie does have some incredibly funny moments.
 McDonagh took full advantage of the idiosyncrasies he wrote into his characters, often making jokes at their expense.
 Because of the script’s persistent levity, the movie never really approaches the “dark” end of “dark comedy.”
 While not all of the humor landed, there were enough successful hits that Three Billboards ended up being one of the more entertaining movies I’ve seen this year.